ABOUT INFORMATION TECHNOLOGY SERVICES

 To view the IT Strategic Plan, click here.

-Services that ITS provides, includes; administrative systems, business intelligence tools, cable TV, distributed antenna systems, data management, enterprise messaging, enterprise servers, enterprise systems, general and specialty computer labs, help desk support, learning management systems, networking, physical access control, portal, research and innovation support, research networks, security operations, software licensing, telecommunications, video surveillance and virtual computing.
+Services that ITS provides include: administrative systems, business intelligence tools, cable TV, distributed antenna systems, data management, enterprise messaging, enterprise servers, enterprise systems, general and specialty computer labs, help desk support, learning management systems, networking, physical access control, portal, research and innovation support, research networks, information security operations, software licensing, telecommunications, video surveillance and virtual computing.

 All faculty, staff and students receive a University email account (Bmail), Google Apps and network storage upon enrollment, and all students are encouraged to use the computer as an appropriate and flexible tool for liberal arts education.
 All general classrooms have basic audiovisual equipment and Internet connections; and many are "laptop ready", with permanently installed data or video projection equipment offering full multimedia capability.
 A large portion of classrooms also have video capture equipment in support of distance learning.
 The campus is fully networked and the University is a member of the Internet2 Consortium and also provides access to eduroam.